deviantony/valigator/README.md

-# backup-validator
+# valigator

 > Check your backups before you wreck yourself !

 Use Docker to perform database backup validation.

-This exposes an API to trigger a backup restoration inside a Docker container.
+This tool exposes a HTTP API to trigger a backup restoration inside a Docker container.

 Supported databases: